How is Zeffy free?

 • What will be your fundraising plan for running the organization?

-Step 2: Form a Board
+Step 2: Form a Nonprofit Board

 Forming a board is an essential requirement under most state laws and the Internal Revenue Code.
-Forming a board involves the following:

 • Decide on the number of board members.
 Most states require a minimum of three members.